 The navigation and routing revolution is creating a vast, largely unnoticed shift how our streets are used.
 While in the past people relied on printed maps or asking someone for directions, today, many travelers simply consult apps on smartphones or in-dashboard navigation systems - even for routine journeys - seeking to avoid unexpected traffic and select the best (i.e. quickest) route.
 As a result, communities are seeing increased vehicle traffic in precisely the spots that planners have deliberately sited away from major roads and vehicular danger zones.
 With little attention or regulation, this shift in our traffic patterns and behaviors has potentially devastating consequences for our goal of creating a culture of health, threatening active transportation progress and the vitality of streets surrounding our parks, schools, senior centers, and other community hubs.
-This factsheet provides local policymakers with an overview of navigation systems, the challenges that stem from them, and strategies for addressing the challenges in communities.
+This factsheet provides planners and transportation practitioners working at the local level with an overview of navigation systems, the challenges that stem from them, and strategies for addressing the challenges in communities.